chrisslater/featuredeck/README.md

 # Isomophic base application

-Shared base application for future isomorphic projects written in javascript.
+Shared base application for future isomorphic projects written in React javascript.

 This application is using the following libraries:

 * Gulp
 * Express
 * Browserify
 * CoffeeScript
+* ReactJS

 ## Usage